JamesCalhoon/hello-world/README.md

 30 Commits Assignment

 #1: It is a lovely day outside.

 #2: I am listening to the Pokemon Snap OST while doing this assignment.

 #3: I am also doing some laundrey while working on this assignment.

 #4: I am also trying to figure out some of the GitHub formatting while doing this.

+#5: For example, if I want this to appear as a list and not a giant paragraph, I have to have a break between each line.